eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/volumes.md

     - name: agent-2
 ```

-To push the data to our Agents, we run:
+To push the data to your Agents, you run:

 ```bash
 iofogctl deploy -f volume.yaml